 The Kippen Girls

-It’s time for another little taster from my book “Watching the Daisies – Life Lessons on the Importance of Slow” which shares the many lessons I have learned on the importance of slowing down to watch the daisies…
+Today I am sharing a little taster from my book “Watching the Daisies – Life Lessons on the Importance of Slow”

-Today’ taster travels to Scotland, where I spent most of my childhood, apart from annual holidays to my parents’ homeland – Donegal, Ireland – my home for the past 17 years.
+Today’ taster travels to Scotland, where I spent most of my childhood, apart from annual holidays to my parents’ homeland in Donegal, Ireland, which I am happy to now call my permanent home.

 “On March 1954, my parents married and moved to Callander, a pretty Perthshire town known as “The Gateway to the Highlands”.
 I was born in a castle called Airthrey Castle, then a maternity hospital located near Bridge of Allan, Stirlingshire.